Dimo26/lncRNA_database/README.md

 ### Search types

 The user can search gene to ncRNA and vice versa.
 The user can also search disease association.
-The results are presented in csv file where all the related information from the soruces are combined giving valuable information for genes or for ncRNAs combining all the sources populating the tables of the database.
+The results are presented in csv folder where all the related information from the soruces are combined giving valuable information for genes or for ncRNAs combining all the sources populating the tables of the database.

 In command line: